citp/privacy-policy-historical/w/wa/wag/wagerline.com.md

 a) Another person for the development, enhancement, marketing or provision of any of the products or services of SportsDirect Inc.;
 b) A person who, in the reasonable judgment of the SportsDirect Inc., is seeking the information as an agent of the Person;
 c) Any SportsDirect Inc. to permit the provision of services requested by the Person, and
-d) A Third Party or Third Parties, where the Person consents to such disclosure or disclosure is required by law.
+d) A Third Party or Third Parties, where the Person consents to such disclosure or disclosures is required by law.

 5.4 Only those Employees of SportsDirect Inc. who require access for business reasons, or whose duties reasonably so require, or properly designated representatives of SportsDirect Inc., are granted access to Personal Information about Individuals.